FAQ

 Do you offer GED classes?

 Many of our students plan to earn a GED!
-While we do not specifically teach GED preparation, we do offer foundational reading and math skills that are necessary to passing the test.
-Learners who have mastered this material can be referred to a GED-specific program.
+While we are not an official GED prep center, we do offer foundational reading and math skills that are necessary to passing the test.

 6.